kiba/Writings/fac/chp23_contact.md

 I revealed a big secret to him: the stargate program.

 Rin and I knew that we have to do it soon or later.
-The stargate is the concerns of the entirety of Remnant, especially the Goa'uld threat that might or might not be lurking out there.
+The stargate concerns the people of Remnant, not just Mechatron, since it represent a potential safe haven for Remnan, but also danger, especially from the Goa'uld, which might or might not be present in the galaxy.

 Ironwood was taken back by it, but he's intrigued enough to send some specialists my way, but he also said he will mention this project to Ozpin.

 I told him that I don't want to let Salem knows.

+He nodded.

 **Year 3, Day 283**